mattstonge/SQLonRHEL/README.md

 ## Getting Started

 ### Prereqisites
-You must have a RHEL 7.3, 7.4, 7.5, or 7.6 machine with at least 2 GB of memory.(prefereably RHEL 8.x)
+You must have a RHEL 7.3, 7.4, 7.5, or 7.6 machine with at least 2 GB of memory.(We'll be using RHEL 8.x)

 To install Red Hat Enterprise Linux on your own machine, go to https://access.redhat.com/products/red-hat-enterprise-linux/evaluation.
 You can also create RHEL virtual machines in Azure.
 See Create and Manage Linux VMs with the Azure CLI, and use --image RHEL in the call to az vm create.